Read My Son’s Traumatic Accident – Part 1: God Prepared Me.

 I have a vivid memory of them moving and stretching Cayden’s legs and arms, evaluating him.
 They smiled so excitedly and said something like, “Oh, you have your wrist flexors!”
 Like, duh, if your wrists can flex upward you can do anything!

-Afterward, they told us he would be able to do lots of things and live a full life.
+Afterward their evaluation, the PT and OT told us he would be able to do lots of things and live a full life.

 That meant the world to me and still brings tears remembering their faces filled with confidence and hope.
 He couldn’t even move but he was going to be able to live a full life.